|John Broskie's Guide to Tube Circuit Analysis & Design|

 The perfect and the ideal reside both in our mind and in SPICE; the good-enough and the close-enough dwell in both our projects and the real world.

 Now, the deviation between the SPICE ideal and reality can vary with a part's value.
 For example, a real 100pF capacitor isn't too far behind its SPICE counterpart, being only slightly blemished with some effective-series resistance (ESR) and effective-series inductance (ESL), as the capacitor's leads themselves will present both unwanted attributes.
-In contrast, reality's 100kµF capacitor is heavily zitted and pockmarked by large unwanted proprieties, as a real 100kµF capacitor is a billion times more likely to be an electrolytic type than a Teflon capacitor, a capacitor with all the concomitant failures of being an electrolytic capacitor.
+In contrast, reality's 100kµF capacitor is heavily zitted and pockmarked by large unwanted proprieties, as a real 100kµF capacitor is a billion times more likely to be an electrolytic type than a Teflon capacitor, an electrolytic capacitor with all the concomitant failures of being an electrolytic capacitor.

 When designing any type of tube-based power amplifier, whether that design process takes place on a paper-pad or in SPICE, we should examine the tube's plate curves.
-This set of plot-lines reveal how much current flows at a given cathode-to-plate voltage with a given grid voltage, with cathode-to-plate voltage smoothly varying, while the grid voltage jumps in steps.
+This set of plot-lines reveal how much current flows at a given cathode-to-plate voltage with a given grid voltage, with cathode-to-plate voltage smoothly ramping up, while the grid voltage jumps in fixed-voltage steps.
 This is fantastically useful information, although it tells us nothing of such desired attributes such as "drive" and "punch" and the all important "slam."
 These can only be discerned by talking to several audio salesmen and accruing bigger credit-card debt, although you might try reading tea leaves or assessing the entrails of sacrificed birds.
 (If you are applying for a government grant, refer to it as Hepatoscopic Heuristic for Preauditory Sequacious Cyrenaic Evaluation.)